VictorAvelar/mollie-api-go/docs/README.md

 }
 ```

-OrderList for containing the response of list orders
+OrderList for containing the response of list orders.

 #### type OrderListOptions